zsl/google-data-binding/README.md

 cd {src}/tools/data-binding && ./gradlew build
 ```

+Due to the androidX change, we still keep the libraries in the old namespace.
+They are under extensions-support so any change in extensions should be ported to
+extensions-support.

 ## Running in the IDE
 ### Compile Time Code
 The main project still has proper gradle configuration so you can open it in Intellij